 GFF is also inspired by the expanding film industry in North Brooklyn, particularly in Greenpoint.
 The arts are historically-proven building blocks in community and economic development and primary tools for communicating trends and ideas.
 We support philosophical and social movements towards a more sustainable use of our resources, future-minded urban planning, and growing partnerships across the disciplines.
 The Greenpoint Film Festival hopes to be a cornerstone of visionary commitment towards this end and a resource to artists and to the community.

-The 6th Annual Greenpoint Film Festival takes place this year from May 4th-7th, 2017 in Greenpoint, Brooklyn, four days of films and panel discussion.
-GFF presents an exciting schedule of carefully selected shorts and feature-length films, chosen by a panel of six judges from hundreds of submissions in four categories: Narrative, Documentary, Experimental, and Animation.
+The 8th Annual Greenpoint Film Festival takes place this year from May 2nd-5th, 2019 in Greenpoint, Brooklyn, four days of films and panel discussion.
+GFF presents an exciting schedule of carefully selected shorts and feature-length films, chosen by a panel of four judges from hundreds of submissions in feature and short categories for Narrative and Documentary.